jvde-github/AIS-catcher/README.md

 - /etc/AIS-catcher/config.json (JSON configuration)
 - /etc/AIS-catcher/config.cmd (command line parameters)

-You can edit the configuration file /etc/AIS-catcher/config.cmd to capture your equivalent settings.
-Lines starting with # are comments and ignored.
+The simplest approach is to edit the configuration file /etc/AIS-catcher/config.cmd to capture your settings which are detailed below.
+Lines starting with # are considered comments and ignored.
 The default file contains comments for popular options, which can be modified using a text editor, for example:
 ```console
 sudo nano /etc/AIS-catcher/config.cmd
 ```

 #### Running AIS-catcher as a Background Service

-To start AIS-catcher as a background service, use:
+To start AIS-catcher as a background service use the following command:
 ```console
 sudo systemctl start ais-catcher.service
 ```
-To view the status of the service, run:
+To view the status of the service copy the following command:
 ```console
 sudo systemctl start ais-catcher.service
 ```